adaptris/interlok-docs-legacy/pages/cookbook/cookbook-splitting-messages.md

 - Uses a [line-count-splitter][] to create a new message every 10 lines.
 - Each split message is published to the JMS topic `split.message`

-> You could have another Interlok workflow listening on `split.message` to handle the integration required for each split message.
+{% include tip.html content="You could have another Interlok workflow listening on `split.message` to handle the integration required for each split message." %}

 ## Advanced Message Splitting ##